How a stay at home mom can kick those negative nelly joy stealing emotions

 You NEED to let me explain why.

-Many may think well I am a stay at home mom and so my choice to be that is all I have.
-Let me be the first to tell you unless your ultimate dream was to grow up, get married and have kids may be sure you reached your goal.
+Many may think, well, I am a stay-at-home mom, so I choose to be that is all I have.
+Let me be the first to tell you unless your ultimate dream was to grow up, get married, and have kids; you may be sure you reached your goal.